-This story was published on 22 May 2019.
+This story was first published on 22 May 2019.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 The number of job vacancies advertised online fell by 2800, or 1.6 per cent, in April 2019 and has now fallen for four consecutive months.